 Beijing Pacific Underwater World

-When going to Beijing in the summer, Pacific Underwater World is a greaf option to escape the heat.
+When going to Beijing in the summer, Pacific Underwater World is a great option to escape the heat.
 Located under the CCTV tower, and near a big park with a lake one can rent a pedal bike on, it is a good option for half day activity.

 The fish are mesmerising for the kids - we particularly loved the jelly fish.
 There is also a little pond where you can feed little fish yourself.